-When Elizabeth Turner was born about 1789, in Barnstaple, Devon, England, United Kingdom, her father, William Turner, was 38 and her mother, Elizabeth Whiffin, was 39.
+When Elizabeth Turner was born about 1789, in Barnstaple, Devon, England, United Kingdom, her father, William Turner, was 38 and her mother, Elizabeth Rice, was 40.
+She was buried in Barnstaple, Devon, England.

 Do you know Elizabeth?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account